2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in North Carolina

 Check out the comparative literature bachelor's degree programs at these schools if you want to attend one of the most popular in North Carolina.

-Our 2023 rankings named North Carolina State University the most popular school in North Carolina for linguistics and comparative literature students working on their bachelor’s degree.
-Located in the city of Raleigh, NC State is a public college with a very large student population.
+Our analysis found North Carolina State University to be the most popular school for linguistics and comparative literature students who want to pursue a bachelor’s degree in North Carolina.
+Located in the large city of Raleigh, NC State is a public school with a very large student population.

 About 69% of the students majoring in comparative literature at the school are women while 31% are male.